The National Interest: The US Must "Fight Back" Against Russia in Anti-Submarine Warfare

 USS Georgia submarine of the US Navy in the Atlantic Ocean

-The purpose of the Harmony system is to detect, track, and use data to potentially attack US and other Western anti-submarine forces that approach the Russian North.
+The purpose of the Harmony system is to detect, track, and use data to potentially attack the anti-submarine forces of the United States and other Western countries that approach the Russian North.

 James Holmes, military expert

-According to Holmes, the main target of Western anti-submarine forces is Russian nuclear submarines with ballistic missiles (SSBNs).
+According to Holmes, the main target of Western anti-submarine forces is Russian nuclear-powered ballistic missile submarines (SSBNs).
 And Harmony can protect them.

-The US Can Return to the Maritime Strategy of the 1980s
+The US May Return to the Maritime Strategy of the 1980s

 For us Cold War veterans, it's like going back to the 1980s, when the US Navy and Marine Corps developed a new Maritime Strategy.
-It consisted of sending Marines and aircraft carrier strike groups into Soviet territorial waters to strike from the sea and carry out raids on land.
+It consisted of sending Marines and aircraft carrier strike groups into Soviet territorial waters to launch strikes from the sea and carry out raids on land.

 James Holmes, military expert